-Front-End Developer – Responsible for the code of the website that users see on their devices.
-The architecture of the user experience (UX) is also the responsibility of the front-end developer.
-They turn the visual design created by the Web Designer into the interactive interface for your users.
+Responsible for the code of the website that users see on their devices.
+They turn the visual design created by the Web Designer into an interactive interface for your users.

-Web Designer – Your logos, site layout, and colors are all the responsibility of the Web Designer.
+The site layout and user experience (UX) the responsibilities of the Web Designer.
 They hand the final design off to the developers to build your site.